qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. index:: Color_Ramp, Gradient_Color_Ramp, ColorBrewer, Custom_Color_Ramp

-You can create a custom color ramp choosing :menuselection:`New color ramp...` from the Color ramp dropdown menu.
+You can create a custom color ramp choosing :menuselection:`New color ramp...` from the :guilabel:`Color ramp` dropdown menu.
 A dialog will prompt for the ramp type:
 Gradient, Random, ColorBrewer, then each one has options for number of steps and/or multiple stops in the color ramp.
 See figure_symbology_3_ for an example of custom color ramp.